-BIG Job Search - You will research in great detail ONE job that you can apply for with your major/minor area of study.
-Submit a ONE PAGE paper [follow the instructions in your course packet] AND a Power Point [see example on Blackboard].
-Both the paper and the PPT should be emailed to dullrich@shsu.edu
+Job Search #1 AND #2 - You will research in great detail TWO jobs that you can apply for with your major/minor area of study.
+For EACH Job Searches Submit a ONE PAGE paper [follow the instructions in your course packet].
+Email to dullrich@shsu.edu